Ready To Move Abroad?

 Housing in America

-Similarly to the UK, house prices vary depending on location and cities.
+Similar to the UK, house prices vary depending on location and city.

-• The houses in the USA are generally larger than the ones in the UK.
+• The houses in the USA are generally larger than those in the UK.

 • City homes (New York & LA) are more expensive.